PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 pass 85 tests; Ruff, diff, and AST-equivalence checks pass.
 No model conversion or inference was run.

+Two unreferenced exporter shims were removed: the old full direct-module attribute-name helper and a Torch ONNX warning helper.
+Generated naming already uses `pytorch_naming.py`, while the warning suppression actually used by Dynamo export remains inside the isolated artifact child.
+Architecture validation passes 78 tests and fixes both ownership boundaries.
+No model conversion or inference was run.

 The last large direct-module block, fused-module emission, has moved to the Torch-free emitter.
 It preserves folded input adapters, legacy NHWC Conv input/ output fallback, raw NCHW/NCDHW aliases, public output correction, omitted